Fredrick is a freelance sports writer and soccer analyst. He specializes in football news and after-match analysis for sports portals.

 4. Raising Both Hands

-This is a signal for a goal or for some kind of another success in the field.
+This is a signal for a goal or to show another success in the field, for instance, a goalkeeper saving a penalty.

 5. Crossing Hands